kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/11_PhaseDrift_AI_Prototype/07_latency_design_guidelines.md

 ## Purpose

-This document outlines practical guidelines for implementing **latency, silence, and non-response** as deliberate structural features in Phase Drift–based systems.
+This document provides practical guidelines for implementing **latency, silence, and non-response** as intentional design features in Phase Drift–oriented systems.

-Latency here is not a limitation, but a **semantic and emotional design layer**.
-It modulates trust, ambiguity, and co-presence.
+In this context, **latency is not a performance flaw**—it is a **semantic and emotional interface layer** that supports trust, ambiguity, and co-presence.

 ---

-## 1. Latency as Meaningful Structure
+## 1. Latency as Expressive Structure

 - **Latency ≠ lag**
-- Treated as an *expressive interval*, not an error
+- It is treated as a **structural interval**, not an error state
-- Latency can communicate:
+- Latency can signal:
   - Respect for uncertainty
-  - Allowance for reflection
+  - Space for reflection
-  - Trust in co-regulation
+  - Confidence in mutual regulation

 ---